ethanjli/phyllo/types.md

 `0x63` - `0x6f` are reserved for future specification by phyllo.

-`0x70` - `0x7f` are allocated for presentation-level messages specified by programmers/applications on an ad hoc basis.

 ### Reserved

-`0x80` - `0xff` are reserved for future specification/allocation by phyllo.
+`0x70` - `0xff` are reserved for future specification/allocation by phyllo.

 ## Document Serialization Formats